spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/motion-correction-for-dmri.rst

 The motion correction algorithm
 -------------------------------

-SCT features a complex motion correction algorithm, which is inspired by `[Xu et al., Neuroimage 2013] <https://pubmed.ncbi.nlm.nih.gov/23178538/>`_.
+SCT features a complex motion correction algorithm inspired by `[Xu et al., Neuroimage 2013] <https://pubmed.ncbi.nlm.nih.gov/23178538/>`_.
 The key aspects of this algorithm are as follows:

 * **SliceReg:** Slice-wise registration regularized along the Z direction (based on the function antsSliceRegularizedRegistration from ANTs, and described in `[De Leener et al., Neuroimage 2017] <https://pubmed.ncbi.nlm.nih.gov/27720818/>`_).
 * **Grouping:** The algorithm performs group-wise registration between groups of successive dMRI volumes.
 If your data has a very low signal-to-noise ratio (SNR), you can use the flag ``-g`` to increase the number of successive images that are averaged into a group in order to have sufficient SNR to estimate a reliable transformation.